sudhasri1227-arch/AI-POWERED-SKILL-GAP-ANALYSER/README.md

 - Add more roles in `ROLE_SKILLS` dict in `app.py`
 - Adjust `max_tokens` in each Claude call for longer/shorter responses
-- Swap `claude-sonnet-4-5` to `claude-opus-4-5` for higher quality answers
 - Add a database (SQLite/PostgreSQL) to persist user sessions and results